Medically reviewed by Drugs.com. Last updated on May 3, 2021.

 The scarlet fever rash is as bright red as sunburn, and it often has a fine texture like sandpaper ("sandpaper rash") or gooseflesh (goosebumps).
 It usually starts in the underarm area, groin and neck, then spreads to the trunk, back, arms and legs.
 Other symptoms of scarlet fever include:

-Pastia's lines—A darkening of the normal skin creases, especially in the crook of the arm
+- Pastia's lines—A darkening or redness of the normal skin creases, especially in the crook of the arm

 Occasionally, scarlet fever follows a streptococcal skin infection, such as an infection of burns or wounds, or impetigo.
 When this happens, the rash and related skin symptoms appear, but there are no symptoms related to strep throat.